Nekmo/django-code-generator/README.rst

      :alt: Requirements Status

-Generate code from Django models for faster development
+Generate code from Django models for faster development.
+This project can generate a Django Rest Framework API or an admin for your app.
+You can also **create your own templates** so you can generate code for whatever you want.

 To install django-code-generator, run this command in your terminal: